 \section{Confidence-Gated Chain-of-Thought}

-We propose confidence-gated CoT, where a model selectively triggers reasoning based on its self-assessed confidence.
+We evaluate confidence-gated CoT, where a model selectively triggers reasoning based on its confidence estimate.
 Each query is first answered directly.
 If the confidence score is low, the model re-runs the query with CoT enabled.
-We systematically evaluate using four confidence estimation methods: \textit{perplexity}, \textit{$P(\text{True})$}, \textit{margin sampling}, and \textit{verbalised confidence}.

-\subsection{Problem definition}
+\subsection{Problem Definition}

-We study the decision of whether a model should stop after a direct answer or answer with CoT reasoning.
-For each input $x_i$, the model first generates a direct answer.
-A direct answer and confidence score $s(x_i; \theta )$ is then derived from a model parametrised by $\theta$.
-If the score is above the threshold $\tau$, the direct answer is accepted; otherwise, the model answers the question with CoT enabled:
+More specifically, for each input $x_i$, a model, parametrised by $\theta$, generates a direct answer and a confidence score $s(x_i; \theta )$.
+If the score is above a threshold $\tau$, the direct answer is accepted; otherwise, the model answers the question with CoT enabled:

 This differs from early-exit methods, which require generating partial reasoning before deciding to stop \citep{yang2025dynamicearlyexitreasoning}.
-In our formulation, reasoning is skipped entirely when the confidence in the direct answer is sufficient.
-These two approaches are complementary since confidence gating selects when to trigger reasoning and early exiting can still be applied once CoT has been selected.
+In this formulation, reasoning is skipped entirely when the confidence in the direct answer is sufficient.
+These two approaches are complementary since confidence gating selects when to trigger reasoning, and early exiting can still be applied once CoT has been selected.